prototypefund/reproducible-notes/ideas_on_sharing_notes_between_distros.md

+# Sharing notes between distributions

-This is from the Reproducible Summit in Athens.
+*This is from the Reproducible Summit in Athens.*

 * use cases for sharing notes

   + for upstream toolchain developers: what am i breaking
   + non toolchain upstream about what's wrong with their package
   + distro people wanting to check out the status and *history* on other distros and comparing